hassanbadru/art_logic_2/README.md

 - In the future, the graphical UI feature could be upgraded to more advanced SVG-based frameworks to better depict the pen logic which has been represented in the text output.
     - Draw line only when pen is down
     - Differentiate data marks when pen is up (donut) vs when pen is down (solid)
-- Generate specific messages for user to learn why any string without output exists outside the scope of this decoding language.
+- Generate specific messages for user to learn why any string without an output only exists outside the scope of this decoding language.